Living on the edge: Phase transitions in convex programs with random data: Conic integral geometry and the statistical dimension

-\begin{example}[The nonnegative orthant] The nonnegative orthant $\R_+^d$ is a polyhedral cone, and Table~\ref{tab:stadim} lists its statistical dimension as $\delta(\R_+^d) = \half d$.
+\begin{example}[The nonnegative orthant] The nonnegative orthant $\R_+^d$ is a polyhedral cone.
 The projection $\Proj_{\R_+^d}(\vct{g})$ lies in the relative interior of a $k$-dimensional face of the orthant if and only if exactly $k$ coordinates of $\vct{g}$ are positive.
 Each coordinate of $\vct{g}$ is positive with probability one-half and negative with probability one-half, and the coordinates are independent.
 Therefore, the intrinsic volumes of the orthant are given by

 In other words, the intrinsic volumes coincide with the probability density of a $\textsc{Binomial}(d, \half)$ random variable.
-From this representation, we learn that the largest intrinsic volume of the orthant occurs at the index $k = \big[\half d \big]$, and the large intrinsic volumes concentrate sharply around this index.
-We will prove that this type of behavior is generic! \end{example}

-For a nonpolyhedral cone $C \in \mC_d$, the projection formula in Definition~\ref{def:intr-vol} breaks down, and we can no longer interpret the $k$th intrinsic volume in terms of the $k$-dimensional faces of $C$.
-Furthermore, it takes some work to give sense to the phrase ``approximation by polyhedral cones.''
-We refer to the book~\cite[Sec.~6.5]{scwe:08} or the thesis~\cite{am:thesis} for these important details.

-In spite of these caveats, the intrinsic volumes of an arbitrary closed convex cone still form a probability distribution.
-The next result quantifies this statement and several other basic relationships.
+Apply the intrinsic formulation~\eqref{eq:sdim-intr} of the statistical dimension to confirm that $\delta\big(\R_+^d\big) = \half d$. \end{example}

+Let us explain briefly how to extend the definition of conic intrinsic volumes to the general case.
+We can equip the family of closed convex cones in $\R^d$ with the \term{conic Hausdorff metric}\footnote{The conic Hausdorff metric is obtained by identifying each closed convex cone $C \subset \R^d$ with the spherical convex set $C \cap \sphere{d-1}$.
+Then we invoke the familiar construction of the Hausdorff metric on the sphere.} to form a compact metric space.
+The polyhedral cones are dense in this metric space, and the conic intrinsic volumes are continuous with respect to the metric.
+Therefore, we may define the intrinsic volumes of a general closed convex cone by approximation.